abisfong/paimo/README.md

 - Users can request payments from other users
 - Users can search for other users to pay/request

+## Core Feature 3 - Likes & Comments
+- Users can like and comment on a public transaction
+- Users can like and comment on a private transactions that involve them

 ## Future Plans
 - Finish transaction functionality
 - Create functionality for friending